Granoia/cacheBench/README.md

 The jsmn library can be installed with git clone https://github.com/zserge/jsmn and the included makefile.

+We had to change our implementation to run the tests.
+We have been using the "REQREP" socket protocol, but it doesn't allow a socket to receive twice in a row (which wouldn't be a request-reply protocol).
+Since we want to send a bunch of requests and then receive a bunch of replies, we changed the protocol to PAIR.
+We don't know how much this effects our numbers.

 <h1> System Definition</h1>
 The goal of the cache is to set and return key,value pairs of a network.